 Orchid is obligated to reimburse Bimini Advisors for any direct expenses incurred on its behalf and to pay to Bimini Advisors an amount equal to Orchid's pro rata portion of certain overhead costs set forth in the management agreement.
-The management agreement has been renewed through February 20, 2023 and provides for automatic one-year extension options thereafter.
+Orchid is required to pay Bimini Advisors by the 15th day of the month following the month the services are performed.
+The management agreement has been renewed through February 20, 2024 and provides for automatic one-year extension options thereafter.
 Should Orchid terminate the management agreement without cause, it will be obligated to pay Bimini Advisors a termination fee equal to three times the average annual management fee, as defined in the management agreement, before or on the last day of the automatic renewal term.

-The following table summarizes the advisory services revenue from Orchid for the years ended December 31, 2021 and 2020.
+The following table summarizes the advisory services revenue from Orchid for the years ended December 31, 2022 and 2021.